aviaviavi/confetti/README.md

 configuration file, and quickly swapping them.<br />

 Confetti is set up via a spec file, `~/.confetti.yml`.
-You can specify one or more `groups`, each with a `name`, and one or more `targets`, which are the config files you wish to manage.
+You can specify one or more `groups`, each with one or more `targets`, which are the config files you wish to manage.

-Suppose we have multiple AWS credential files we want to easily swap between (ie use different `~/.aws/credential`).
+Suppose we have multiple AWS credential files we want to easily switch between (ie use various `~/.aws/credentials` variants).
 To use confetti for this task, we'll put our different files in the target directory, `~/.aws`, named `~/.aws/${variant-name}.credentials`.
 We might have: